Why is vulvar and vagina care important?

 - Avoid wearing nylon pantyhose or panty girdles.
 They trap heat and moisture, providing an ideal breeding environment for organisms.
 When nylons or leggings are required, wear cotton or nylons with a cotton panty.

-- Avoid these feminine hygiene products, which can irritate the vulva: sanitary pads, feminine spray and deodorants, Vaseline®, oils, greases, bubble baths, bath oils, talc, or powder.
+- Avoid these feminine hygiene products, which can irritate the vulva: sanitary pads, feminine spray and deodorants, scented oils, bubble baths, bath oils, talc or powder.